-Swedish cinematographer Rune Ericson developed the variant called Super 16, Super 16mm Film or 16mm Type W in 1969.
-Using a single-sprocket film, it makes use of the extra room available for expanded picture area of 7.41mm by 12.52mm and with wider aspect ratio 1.67.
+Swedish cinematographer Rune Ericson developed the variant called Super 16, Super 16mm Film, or 16mm Type W in 1969.
+Using a single-sprocket film, it makes use of the extra room available for an expanded picture area of 7.41mm by 12.52mm and with a wider aspect ratio of 1.67.
 Super 16 cameras are commonly 16mm camera that has the film gate along with ground glass placed in the viewfinder modified for a much wider frame.

 The Ultra-16 tends to be a variation of Super 16.
-It was invented by cinematographer Frank G. DeMarco on 1996 while the shooting tests of Darren Aronofsky’s Pi.
-It is created by widening both the left and right sides of the gate of standard 16mm camera by a 0.7mm so that the vertical area between the perforations is exposed.
+It was invented by cinematographer Frank G. DeMarco in 1996 while the shooting tests of Darren Aronofsky’s Pi.
+It is created by widening both the left and right sides of the gate of a standard 16mm camera by 0.7mm so that the vertical area between the perforations is exposed.

 With frame dimensions of 11.66mm by 6.15mm, the Ultra-16 format provides the frame size between the standard 16mm and Super 16 achieving a wider image.
-The image is readily converted into NTSC/PAL (1.33 ratio), 35mm film (1.85 ratio) and HDTV (1.78 ratio) and tends to make use of either both the full width or fell vertical frame depending upon its application.
+The image is readily converted into NTSC/PAL (1.33 ratio), 35mm film (1.85 ratios), and HDTV (1.78 ratios) and tends to make use of either both the full width or full vertical frame depending on its application.

 Kodak and Agfa happen to be the two major suppliers of 16mm film now as Fuji closed their film manufacturing facility in 2012.
 The television uses 16mm for Hallmark Hall of Fame anthology, The O.C, Friday Night Lights, HBO’s Westworld and also The Walking Dead in the U.S.

 The 16mm format is quite rapidly getting popular for commercials as well as dramas.
 British Broadcasting Company has played a vital role in the format development.